hamzabilalbaig/Hangman-8/README.md

 #### Features Left To Implement
 - Possibly could add a two player game so that 2 players could have the same word and take it in turn to guess the word, but will have their own hangman display to their Username.
 - Possibly could add an option where the User could input words into the game when playing multiple player modes.
-- possibly different levels to the game, e.g easy = up to 4 letter words, normal = 5 - 6 letter words or hard = 7+ letter words.
+- Possibly different levels to the game, e.g easy = up to 4 letter words, normal = 5 - 6 letter words or hard = 7+ letter words.
+- Possibly reset the Highscores every month to let new and frequent Users be more inclined to play.

 ## Technology Used